88-degrees/Book-of-Changes/appendix02s2.md

 3. 'The evil predicated of one's bringing around himself whatever can give pleasure' is shown by the inappropriateness of the place (of the line).

-4. 'The joy in connexion with (the subject of) the fourth NINE, (undivided): is due to the happiness (which he will produce).
+4. 'The joy in connexion with (the subject of) the fourth `NINE`, (undivided): is due to the happiness (which he will produce).

 5. 'He trusts in one who would injure him:' -- his place is that which is correct and appropriate.

-6. 'The topmost SIX, (divided), shows the pleasure (of its subject) in leading and attracting others:' -- his (virtue) is not yet brilliant.
+6. 'The topmost `SIX`, (divided), shows the pleasure (of its subject) in leading and attracting others:' -- his (virtue) is not yet brilliant.

 ###### p.
 341